-- Semester tests/projects are required for the entire class (Some classes are excluded from this requirement.) - Teachers have the option of not requiring a test; however attendance for the scheduled period is mandatory. - Tests/projects will be given during the last week of the semester with the specific schedule announced in advance for planning purposes.
+- 1. Semester tests/projects are required for the entire class - 2.
+Attendance for the scheduled period is mandatory. - 3.
+Tests/projects will be given during the last week of the semester with the specific schedule announced in advance for planning purposes.

-REPORT CARD AND ACADEMIC STATUS REPORTS Report cards are mailed home at the end of each quarter (nine week periods), after Parent-Teacher Conferences.
+REPORT CARD AND ACADEMIC STATUS REPORTS Report cards/progress reports are mailed home at the end of each nine week period (midterm), after Parent-Teacher Conferences.

 Academic Status Reports (ASR) are completed by teachers and mailed to parents for students whose grade is less than "C-."
-ASRs will be due at the midterm of each quarter.
+ASRs will be due at the midterm of each nine weeks.
 Ineligibility will be for the remaining period of time in that quarter.
-If a student has raised his/her ASR grade(s) to passing at a two-week grade check after midterms, the student will regain eligibility for the remainder of the quarter.
+If a student has raised his/her ASR grade(s) to passing at a two-week grade check after midterms, the student will regain eligibility for the remainder of the guarter.
 The purpose of these and all reports is to inform students and their parents of progress being made.
 These reports may be discussed with teachers or school officials at any time.

 HONOR ROLL Scholarship is recognized and encouraged through an academic honor roll.
-Two honor roll lists will be compiled at the end of each quarter.
 The Blue Honor Roll will list grade point averages from 3.50 to 4.00.
 The White Honor Roll will list grade point averages from 3.00 to 3.49.
 Straight "A" students will be given special recognition.
 Students receiving a D for any grade will be ineligible to be on an Honor Roll.

 NATIONAL HONOR SOCIETY Membership in NHS is one of the highest honors that can be awarded to a high school student.
-Each year, after the first quarter, potential candidates for NHS are selected.
+Each year, after the first nine weeks, potential candidates for NHS are selected.
 The following criteria must be met in order to be selected for induction into NHS: